 Beaumont’s cultural sites and natural environment that create a one-of-a-kind backdrop for your meetings and events, with most attractions and the Jack Brooks Regional Airport just a few minutes from the city’s event venues.
 From one-of-a-kind, historic spaces to modern venues, everything is bigger and better here, including the events you can host.
 Beaumont is ready to welcome you and help your meeting shine brightly under the Texas sky—day or night.

 Phone: (409) 880-3160 | 1(800) email@example.com

-Freddie leads the Beaumont CVB sales team to market and promote Beaumont as a meeting and sports destination.
-Along with overseeing all convention sales activities, Freddie develops relationships with prospective clients including: trade associations, governmental agencies and sporting groups.
+Freddie leads the Beaumont CVB sales team to market and promotes Beaumont as a meeting and sports destination.
+Along with overseeing all convention sales activities and initiatives, Freddie develops relationships with prospective clients including local and state annual conferences and sports markets.